-You got your hands on a proxy server and want to set it up but don’t know what to do next?
+So you’ve reached the point in your life where you want to use a proxy for your internet browsing needs?
+Then step right up, folks.
 I’m here to help you figure out how to change your Google Chrome proxy settings on your computer.

 What is a proxy server?

 A proxy server acts as an intermediary between you and the internet.
-Instead of connecting straight to the internet, you connect to a proxy that changes your IP address, and it is responsible for connecting you to the website you want.
+Instead of connecting straight to the internet, you connect to a proxy that changes your IP address (Internet Protocol), which is responsible for connecting you to the website you want.

 If you’ve ever used Uber Eats, think of your proxy as the driver who communicates with the restaurant instead of you.